VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 **No.**

 That's why this topic is so interesting.
 My hands are not your hands.
 I play music, make art, write stories (and blog posts) and code.
 Part of the reason I got an Ergodone keyboard (the spit keyboard shown above) in the first place is because I was starting to experience some nasty hand cramps that were particularly bad if I was switching between guitar and typing a lot.
 I was willing to try just about anything, which I did.
-I switched to Dvorak<a class="ptr">(2)</a>, an alternative keyboard layout.
+I switched to Dvorak<footnote><a href="https://en.wikipedia.org/wiki/Dvorak_keyboard_layout#/media/File:KB_Programmer_Dvorak.svg">Programmer's Dvorak</a> is a thing and honestly I want to know if anybody actually uses it?
+Having the numbers like that hurts my brain.</footnote>, an alternative keyboard layout.
 That didn't do the trick so I tried the ergodone (still using Dvorak, my layout is [here](https://github.com/qmk/qmk_firmware/blob/master/keyboards/ergodone/keymaps/vega/keymap.c)) and haven't looked back.
 But that's left a few interesting points, ignoring the obvious reason of price, why are people still using something seems to be obviously *worse* - in a word: Familiarity.

 **Frankly, fuck that.**

 We can do so much better.
 Our phones have auto correct and limited [text expansion](https://espanso.org), why do our beefier systems not do something a thousand times better with their superior on board resources?
-We could at least make it easier to grab [text out of screenshots](https://github.com/ianzhao05/textshot)- But why are we not doing natural language processing so that I can verbally or textually describe to you a graph or math equation without needing to have committed to memory some archaic set of {{< katex >}} \LaTeX {{< /katex >}}symbol names <a class="ptr">(3)</a>?
+We could at least make it easier to grab [text out of screenshots](https://github.com/ianzhao05/textshot)- But why are we not doing natural language processing so that I can verbally or textually describe to you a graph or math equation without needing to have committed to memory some archaic set of {{< katex >}} \LaTeX {{< /katex >}}symbol names <footnote><a href="http://tug.ctan.org/info/symbols/comprehensive/symbols-a4.pdf">Seriously,</a>  check these out.
+You won't believe some of what's in here.</footnote>?
 Why are so many fields limited to ASCII, or maybe UTF-8, giving us those sweet, sweet emoji 🔥🔥🔥💯💯💯💯 when we could have something that allows text, diagrams, pictures, videos, etc.

 {{< columns >}}